morosebose/countries_data/README.md

 The program requires that Python and some additional packages already be installed on your local machine.
 To check whether you have Python installed:

 - Open a command line prompt such as Terminal, PowerShell, or cmd
-- Type `which python` at the prompt.
-If you see a path such as `/usr/bin/python`, Python is installed on your machine
+- Type `python --version` at the prompt.
+If you see a response such as `Python 3.11.3`, Python is installed on your machine.
+Please check that the version is **Python 3.7 or higher**.
+- If the version is below Python 3.7, please upgrade to a more current version.
+  - If you need to remain on the lower version for compatibility with existing scripts, we recommend using a package manager such as [Anaconda](https://www.anaconda.com/) to allow multiple versions of Python on your computer and run the appropriate version when needed.
-- If you get an error such as `python not found`, type `which python3`
+- If you get an error such as `python not found`, you do not have Python installed.
-- If you get the same error, you do not have Python installed.
-You can download the latest version from [python.org](https://www.python.org/downloads/).
+- You can download the latest version of Python from [python.org](https://www.python.org/downloads/).

 ### 2. Install additional libraries